sky1502/WatchIt/README.md

 - Streams in fresh decisions via SSE for real-time awareness.
 - Exposes PIN-based pause/resume plus per-child controls for **strictness** (lenient, standard, strict) and **child age** that immediately influence the LLM prompt/policy.
+- Saving child settings automatically promotes that profile to the **active** child used by the backend, so you can switch monitoring between children without editing the browser extension.

 ### Chrome/Chromium extension
 1. Ensure the FastAPI backend is running and reachable (match the host/port in the steps below).